Frustrated Trump met with Pence before holiday break - KION546

 Sources say Trump in recent days has brought the matter up to the vice president and has been “confused” as to why Pence can’t overturn the results of the election on January 6.

-Pence and White House aides have tried to explain to him that his role his more of a formality and he cannot unilaterally reject the Electoral College votes.
+Pence and White House aides have tried to explain to him that his role is more of a formality and he cannot unilaterally reject the Electoral College votes.

 One source close to Pence said it is not seen as a good option for Republican Sen. Chuck Grassley — the current president pro tempore — to be there instead of Pence on January 6.